opengeospatial/geoparquet/README.md

 geospatial data is represented in Parquet to further geospatial interoperability among tools using Parquet today, and hopefully help push forward what's possible with 'cloud-native geospatial' workflows.

-**Warning:** This is a completely unreleased specification, with several outstanding updates to make.
-If you are excited about the potential please sound in on the issues and contribute PR's!
-But please do not start converting all your data to this format, as it will change
+**Warning:** This is not (yet) a stable specification that can be relied upon.
+The initial 0.1 release was made to gather wider feedback, and we anticipate that some things may change.
+For now we reserve the right to make changes in backwards incompatible ways (though will try not to), see the [versioning](#versioning) section below for more info.
+If you are excited about the potential please collaborate with us by building implementations, sounding in on the issues and contributing PR's!
-(and possibly in a backwards incompatible way, see the [versioning](#versioning) section below.

 Early contributors include developers from GeoPandas, GeoTrellis, OpenLayers, Vis.gl, Voltron Data, Microsoft, Carto, Azavea, Planet & Unfolded.
 Anyone is welcome to join us, by building implementations, trying it out, giving feedback through issues and contributing to the spec via pull requests.